10 Must-know Points for Canadian Migrants

 Read more about Unemployment Benefits: Unemployment Benefits for Canadian Permanent Residence Holders

 Once you are a PR holder, you are not bound to a specific job or profession.
-You can switch your career path and work in different working sectors.
+You can switch your career path and work in different sectors.
 Once you become a PR holder in Canada, you and your spouse can work in the country on a full-time basis.

-1. Canadian Citizenship options and Benefits for Canada PR Holders
+1. Canadian Citizenship Options and Benefits for Canada PR Holders

 Author: visasabroad